phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```

 ## Local variables - libphoenix, userspace
+### PS-CODE-030

-Scope of local variables should be minimalized, as the stack usage and number of local variables.
-It is advised to
+Scope of local variables should be minimalized in libphoenix and userspace (as the stack usage and number of local variables).

+### PS-CODE-031
-avoid reusing variables for different purposes across the function.
-Static local variables are allowed.
+The variables should not be used for different purposes across the function.

+### PS-CODE-032
+Static local variables could be used in libphoenix and userspace.

+### Example
 ```c
 void countSheeps(herd_t *herd)
 {